top of page

 Two outside adornments can be hung on the front of the exterior portion of the Unit (excluding front porch).

-Hanging baskets of live flowers are also permitted in the front and/or back of the Unit.
+Hanging baskets of live flowers are also permitted in the front and/or back of the Unit provided they are hung in a way that does not damage any property.

 Yard ornaments must not be unsightly or offensive.
 The determination of such, should the Board receive complaints, will be solely the Board’s decision whether to allow or to require removal of the yard ornaments.

-Three yard ornaments are allowed and must be placed within 3’ of the unit exterior or within a lamppost flower bed.
+Three-yard ornaments are allowed provided they are placed within 3’ of the unit exterior or within a lamppost flower bed.
 They may not intrude with the normal path of lawn service mowers.
+Additional yard ornaments may be placed during seasonal periods (i.e. sports or religious) but must be removed after the season ends.

-Porch furniture may be on the front porch as well as back patios or extended patios and must be in good condition (not faded or torn).
+Porch furniture may be on the front porch as well as back patios or extended patios and must be in good condition (not faded, broken, or torn).
+Furniture not designed and sold for outdoor use is prohibited outside the Unit.

-Christmas decorations are permitted in the Common and Limited Common areas, but not in Common areas during mowing season.
+Holiday decorations are permitted in the Common and Limited Common areas.
+Decorations are always prohibited in the Common Element grassy areas during mowing season.

 Prohibited items – any type of storage shed, deck, or gazebo.

 Fences may be installed on one or two sides of a patio or patio extension and must be vinyl or vinyl clad, white in color, and in standard 6’ x 8’ sections, or less than 6’ high.
-Owners, may install decorative railing of steel, aluminum, or vinyl clad material white in color less than 6’ high.
+Unit owners may install decorative railing of steel, aluminum, or vinyl-clad material white in color less than 6’ high.
 There must be a minimum of 3’ opening or gate leading to the common area.

 Cable TV or satellite dishes and antennas can be placed where suggested by the installer and must have cables/wires fastened to the Unit exterior.